CloudCosmos/newsfetch.tech/docs/features/common-crawl-news-extraction.md

 ## Common Crawl News Dataset

-CommonCrawl News data is avaialble in an AWS S3 bucket.
+CommonCrawl News data is available in an AWS S3 bucket.
 The details are [here](https://commoncrawl.org/2016/10/news-dataset-available/).

 The data is available as a compressed WARC file.
 WARC is a file format for storing web crawl data.

 NewsFetch provides command line scripts to extract News data from CommonCrawl.
-The script is available in the [newsfetch-common-crawl](https://github.com/NewsFetch/NewsFetch/tree/main/newsfetch-common-crawl) sub-project.
+The script is available in the [newsfetch-common-crawl](https://github.com/NewsFetch/NewsFetch/tree/main/newsfetch-common-crawl) subproject.

 # NewsFetch Scripts

 ## Installation

-Navigate to the sub-project root directory and follow the installation instructions from the [Quick Start Guide](../intro.md).
+Navigate to the subproject root directory and follow the installation instructions from the [Quick Start Guide](../intro.md).

 ## Fetching latest WARC file from CommonCrawl S3 bucket